SOUTHERN CROSS CATHOLIC COLLEGE

 The College maintains a proud record of academic and sporting achievement.
 The uniqueness of the College and diversity of campus locations allows students access to facilities among the best in Brisbane Catholic Education.

 The campuses are located on the Redcliffe Peninsula with its beautiful coastline and proximity to the sea.
 The area is socio-economically diverse which adds both a richness and challenge to the area.

 Lasallian Volunteers are welcomed and form part of the Brothers' community at Scarborough.
 Responsibilities in community can involve helping with home chores; including gardening, cleaning, and cooking.

 The role of Lasallian Volunteer

-As a Lasallian Volunteer you will have the opportunity to support the focused and eager students of the College in a variety of ways.
+As a Lasallian Volunteer you will have the opportunity to support the students of the College in a variety of ways.
 Volunteers have the chance to get immersed in many aspects of school life.

 Responsibilities of an LV role includes:

 Support individual students and assist in classes with a range of subjects.

 Involvement across the secondary campus and three primary campuses.

 Coach sporting teams.